Posted by Signature Care Management Team on Monday, December 19, 2016 in Blog

-For our physician group practices implementing effective bundled payment strategies, despite much of the LEJR care being outside of our physicians direct control, our groups have reduced episode costs, reduced readmissions, reduced post-acute care utilization, and reduced a number of key performance indicators, as evidenced below.
+For our physician group practices implementing effective bundled payment strategies, despite much of the LEJR care being outside of our physicians direct control, our groups have reduced episode costs, reduced readmissions, reduced post-acute care utilization, and reduced a number of key performance indicators.

 In our experience, with the right strategies and a team dedicated to bundled payments, success in bundled payments is possible.
 Contact us at SignatureCareManagement.com for more information or assistance in working with bundled payments.